 - Treating nodular lymphocyte predominant Hodgkin disease (NLPHD)

 - Hodgkin disease in pregnancy

 Radiation therapy for Hodgkin disease

 Radiation therapy is most useful when Hodgkin disease is only in one part of the body.
 For classic Hodgkin disease, radiation is often given after chemotherapy, especially when there is a large or bulky tumor mass (usually in the chest).
-The chemotherapy or radiation alone would probably not cure the disease, but both treatments together are usually effective in getting rid of it.
-Radiation therapy may also be used by itself to treat some cases of nodular lymphocyte predominant Hodgkin disease.
+Chemotherapy or radiation alone would probably not cure the disease, but both treatments together usually get rid of it.
+Radiation therapy can also be used by itself to treat some cases of nodular lymphocyte predominant Hodgkin disease.

 Radiation therapy is often very good at killing Hodgkin disease cells.
-Decades ago, this was the best treatment available for Hodgkin disease, but over the years doctors realized it could lead to long-term side effects.
-As it became clear that chemotherapy was also effective, doctors began to use less radiation.
-Today, if radiation therapy is used, only the involved areas are treated with radiation to try to limit side effects.
+But over the years as it has become clear that chemotherapy is also effective, doctors have used less radiation because of the possible long-lasting side effects.
+Modern imaging tests can also pinpoint the sites of Hodgkin disease more precisely, which helps doctors aim the radiation only at the disease itself.
+Today, if radiation therapy is used, only the involved areas are treated with radiation to try to limit the side effects.

 Extended field radiation